More Democratic Lawmakers Refuse to Attend Inauguration

 Rep. Earl Blumenauer

-Congressman Blumenauer told Oregon Public Broadcasting that this would be the first inauguration he’s missed since he entered Congress two decades ago.
-He will attend events protesting the president-elect instead.
+Blumenauer told Oregon Public Broadcasting that this would be the first inauguration he’s missed since he entered Congress two decades ago.
+He will attend events protesting the president-elect, instead.

 Rep. Peter DeFazio

-The 15-term Congressman will not attend the ceremony, but he typically avoids the inauguration.
-The congressman told Oregon Public Broadcasting that he doesn’t like to attend the “pomp and circumstance events in Washington.”
+The 15-term representative typically avoids the inauguration.
+He told Oregon Public Broadcasting that he doesn’t like the “pomp and circumstance events in Washington.”

 Rep. Kurt Schrader